wxy20850606/wxy20850606.github.io/content/posts/2025/09/investing-principle.md

 “Warren Buffett said, *‘Life is like a snowball.
 The important thing is finding wet snow and a really long hill.’*
 In investing, that long hill is constant demand — and I believe we’ll need chips, AI, and healthcare forever.
 In life, a long runway means working on something with leverage, no limits, no ceiling.
 That’s why I chose YouTube.
-It has wet snow — creativity, connection, expression, media, other opportunities — and it has a really long hill.
+It has wet snow — creativity, connection, expression, media, and other opportunities — and it has a really long hill.
+As a stay-at-home mom for 10 years, this is the best leverage choice for me.
 It can give me creative freedom, location freedom, time freedom, financial freedom, and emotional freedom.
 That’s why I want to devote 3 years, 5 years, even longer here.
 Because the longer I stay on this path, the bigger my snowball becomes.”